pineal/pineal.github.com/_posts/2014/2014-09-04-Stable-Matching-problems.md

 categories:
 - Algorithm
 tags:
-- Stable matching, - Stable marriage
+- Stable matching
 ---

 **2.** State True or false?
 In every instance of the Stable Matching Problem, there is a stable matching containing a pair (m, w) such that m is ranked first on the preference list of w and w is ranked first on the preference list of m.

-**False.** Consider this situation for two men and two women instance,
+**False.** Consider this situation for two men and two women instance:

 * m prefers w to w'
 * m' prefers w' to w
 * w prefers m' to m'
 * w' prefers m to m

 where w ranks first in preference list for m, while m is not first on preference list for w.
 Clearly, this stable matching contains a pair (m,w) without such a property.

 **3.** State True or false?
 Consider an instance of the Stable Matching Problem in which there exists a man m and a woman w such that m is ranked first on the preference list of w and w is ranked first on the preference list of m.
 Then in every stable matching S for this instance, the pair (m, w) belongs to S.**True.** Consider this situation:
 * m prefers w' to w
 * m' prefers w to w'
 * w prefers m to m'